The EDGE Language: Extended General Einsums for Graph Algorithms: Features

 \begin{example_box}[label=sidebar:example-map]{Merge and Compute in \acro{GEMM}} Let us return to the \acro{GEMM} example:

 We walk each $(m, n, k)$ point in the $M \times N \times K$ iteration space.
-Note that the \emph{order} in which we walk this space will be determined by the mapping (not discussed in this work).
-At each point, we will first apply the map action on the $k$ rank.
+Note that the \emph{order} in which we walk this space will be determined by the mapping (not discussed in this work, see TeAAL~\cite{Nayak:2023:TDF}).
+At each point, we will first apply \maptxt.
 The intersection merge operator ($\cap$) evaluates whether the $k$ coordinate is non-empty in both $A$ and $B$ for the given $(m, n, k)$ point.
 If the $k$ coordinate is non-empty, we can then apply the compute operator of multiplication ($\times$) between $A$ at data point $(m, k)$ and $B$ at data point $(n, k)$.
-This computation will produce a new, temporary RHS value at iteration point $(m, n, k)$.
+This computation will produce a \maptmp\ at iteration point $(m, n, k)$.